-I have been visiting Larose Forest for years, but it was my first time hiking into Warwick Forest, even though it is located not very far from where I live.
+I have been visiting Larose Forest for years, but it was my first time hiking at Warwick Forest Conservation Area, even though it is located not very far from where I live.
 I discovered a beautiful place that might become one of my new favourite spot when I want to go walking in the forest.

 Much like Larose Forest, Warwick Forest is man-made, and was created after nearby farmlands were abandoned due to soil erosion.
 The lands were bought by the United Counties in the 50s and they are nowadays managed by the South Nation Conservation Authority.